andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 feel like I'm going to tear my hair out.
 Let's just start rehearsal & we can figure it out later."

-So we decamp from our seated positions 'round a pile of plastic guns that would really tie the room together of a kingpin dealing in Colombian marching orders and begin rehearsal.
+So we decamp from our seated positions 'round an arsenal of plastic <s>guns</s>
+toys that feels like it should be stacked on a powdery mountain of Colombian marching orders.
 The next day Mark reports that (whoever is in charge) suggested Nerf guns instead of our current lifelike facsimiles.
 But Nerf guns, would cheapen the (message).
 It would make it seem like we were making light of the situation.
-Because whatever you think of the situation the facts are that there are an estimated 400 million guns in the United States, meaning there are more guns than people.
-In addition there are 20 million assault style weapons meaning, which is more than the number of people in Australia.
+Because whatever you think of the situation the facts are that there are an estimated 400 million guns in the United States, 70 million more than we have people.
+Of those 400 million, 20 million are assault style weapons, around the population of Australia.

+Whatever your position on guns you can't deny that when it comes to firearms America is the exception.
+Whether that's exceptionally admirable or exceptionally abominable depends on your definition of a well trained militia.

+The most frustrating part of this whole ordeal is the late notice.
+We're less than a week away from the performance and they're springing this on us now?
+They can't say they didn't know, this has been in the works for nearly a year.
+And Mark has previously staged *this exact same piece in this exact same venue*.
+To be fair the world is a different place than it was 10 years ago.

+Eventually, after what must have been a thousand phone calls, Mark has secured a compromise.
+We will use our current allotment of toys but will paint them orange.
+As an enthusiast of Oklahoma Crimson & Cornell Big Red, orange is not my favorite color.

+But when we see the finished product I'm actually surprised with the result.
-The shade of orange that was selected actually made them look more menacing than cartoonish.
+The shade of orange actually makes the toys look more menacing than cartoonish.

 <h4 class="article-subheader">Slap Your Grandma</h4>